Exclude specific webpages, videos, and apps

 - Click Close and Save.

 Most exclusions apply only to the Display Network except for parked domain sites, which will be excluded on both the Display Network and the Search Network.

-Excluding placements is different from deleting them.
+Excluding placements is different from removing them.
 When you exclude placements, you’re blocking your ads from showing there.
-When you delete placements you’re targeting, your ad could still show there based on other targeting methods you have in your ad group – like keywords or topics.
+When you remove placements you’re targeting, your ad could still show there based on other targeting methods you have in your ad group – like keywords or topics.